TomaszK94/Excel_for_Data_Analytics/README.md

 #### Insights

-- Skills such as Python, Oracle, and SQL are linked to higher median salaries, highlighting their crucial role in high-paying tech jobs.
+- Skills such as `Python`, `Oracle`, and `SQL` are linked to higher median salaries, highlighting their crucial role in high-paying tech jobs.
-- On the other hand, skills like PowerPoint and Word are associated with lower median salaries and fewer opportunities, reflecting their lower specialization and demand in high-paying sectors.
+- On the other hand, skills like `PowerPoint` and `Word` are associated with lower median salaries and fewer opportunities, reflecting their lower specialization and demand in high-paying sectors.

 ![Chart4](0_Resources/Datasets//Images/Chart4.png)

 ### Conclusion

-- This chart emphasizes the value of dedicating time to learning high-demand skills like Python and SQL, which are clearly linked to higher-paying roles, particularly for those aiming to maximize their earnings in the tech industry.
+- This chart emphasizes the value of dedicating time to learning high-demand skills like `Python` and `SQL`, which are clearly linked to higher-paying roles, particularly for those aiming to maximize their earnings in the tech industry.

 ## Summary

 As a data enthusiast, I initiated this Excel-based project to gain valuable insights into the data science job market.
 Using a dataset sourced from real-world job postings, I analyzed job titles, salaries, locations, and key skills.
-By utilizing Excel tools such as Power Query, PivotTables, DAX, and charts, I identified significant correlations between multiple skills and higher salaries, especially in Python, SQL, and cloud technologies.
+By utilizing Excel tools such as `Power Query`, `PivotTables`, `DAX`, and `charts`, I identified significant correlations between multiple skills and higher salaries, especially in `Python`, `SQL`, and `cloud technologies`.

 I hope this project serves as a practical resource for data professionals and offers an overview of the skills required for securing higher-paying roles.